-For the hunt for the Marco Polo Argali and Ibex Pamir our journey begins in Dushanbe and if the weather conditions allow it, a domestic flight to Khorog would bring us closer to our destination, the Pamir mountains in the northeast of the country, near the border with China.
+For the hunt for the Marco Polo Argali and Ibex Pamir, our journey begins in Dushanbe and, if the weather conditions allow it, a domestic flight to Khorog could bring us closer to our destination, the Pamir mountains in the northeast of the country, near the border with China.
 In case of not being able to fly, we will go to our destination by vehicle.
 This hunt takes place at an altitude of between 3,500 and 4,500 meters.
-Excellent physical condition is not required but we do recommend a prior visit to your doctor to inform you of the altitude at which this hunt will take place.
+Excellent physical condition is not required, but we do recommend a prior visit to your doctor to inform you of the altitude at which this hunt will take place.
 Accommodation is in solid, well-equipped houses with all the necessary comforts, with medical attention and good communication by radio and satellite telephone.
 The population of Marco Polo and Ibex Pamir in the area is high, with a high success rate.
-It is a stalk and the shooting distance is usually long, between 300 and 600 meters.
-In the last 20 years the success rate of this hunt has been 100% with an average of trophies ranging between 54 and 58 inches and several trophies per season between 60-62 inches.
+It is a stalk, and the shooting distance is usually long, between 300 and 600 meters.
+In the last 20 years, the success rate of this hunt has been 100%, with an average of trophies ranging between 54 and 58 inches and several trophies per season between 60-62 inches.

 The Mid Asian Ibex can be found at lower hills and just four hours from Dushanbe.
 It can be perfectly combined with hunting the Marco Polo and Ibex Pamir.
 Normally, our clients stop around the Pamir Mountains to finish their program with this beautiful trophy.

 South of Tajikistan, in the Khatlon and Gorno-Badakhshan provinces, we find the majestic Markhor of Bukhara.
 Thanks to conservation programs, the population of Markhor has increased considerably in recent years.
 Although, it is still preyed upon by the snow leopard, which we will hopefully have a chance to find on our expedition.